 The septic bed relies on dilution and filtration of the gray water as it moves through sands and soils.
 Keep the bed free from roots and weights that can impede water movement throughout the channels.
 However, you can buffer the system with native flowering plants and shrubs, and even with vegetables that will use any nutrients for growth and limit their flow to the lake and natural water systems.

-TLB offers site visits for shoreline landowners.
+TLB also offers site visits for shoreline landowners.
 We can assist in providing you with a basic shoreline naturalization plan.
 For a limited time, in priority areas we can even give you some assistance in the form of materials/Native plants towards your naturalization.
 Fees for site visits in non-priority areas will apply, to assist us with covering time and mileage costs.
 For complex designs and/or erosion control, a shoreline restoration expert should be hired.
 Contact us to book a visit or for more information.

 Other Good Water Stewardship Resources